- Computational and Information Sciences

 - MIL-STD 1474D Method of Hazard Prediction

-- Version 2.0 of the AHAAH model (ZIP file): This version includes Power User Hearing Protector Features.
+- Click here for the Zip (Version 2.0) of the AHAAH model.
+This version includes Power User Hearing Protector Features.
 Version 2.0 is not for use with Military Standard 1474E: Design Criteria Standard – Noise Limits.

-- Version 2.1 of the AHAAH model for use with Military Standard 1474E (ZIP file): Design Criteria Standard – Noise Limits.
+- Click here for the ZIP (Version 2.1) of the AHAAH model for use with Military Standard 1474E: Design Criteria Standard – Noise Limits.
 This version includes default hearing protectors specified in MIL-STD-1474E.

-- An ARL Technical Report entitled: “Using the Auditory Hazard Assessment Algorithm for Humans (AHAAH) with Hearing Protection Software, Release MIL-STD-1474E” has been published.
+- An ARL Technical Report entitled: “Using the Auditory Hazard Assessment Algorithm for Humans (AHAAH) with Hearing Protection Software, Release MIL-STD-1474E” provides instructions for using AHAAH.

 - AHAAH Version 2.0 has been revised to Version 2.1 to incorporate level-dependent parameters of the double-ended Combat Arms Earplug.
 See the information paper entitled “AHAAH Hearing Protection Module (Version 2.1) with Level-dependent Parameters for the Double-ended Combat Arms Earplug”

-- An ARL Technical Report entitled: “Level-Dependent Non-Linear Hearing Protector Model in the Auditory Hazard Assessment Algorithm for Humans” has been published
+- An ARL Technical Report entitled: “Level-Dependent Non-Linear Hearing Protector Model in the Auditory Hazard Assessment Algorithm for Humans” describes the hearing protection module.

 Response to Technical Issues